 Staying tuned in to your teen takes patience, love, and understanding – plus a little bit of effort.
 If you are concerned about any of your teen’s relationships, reach out and get them talking as soon as possible.
 There are several ways you can help, including passing along some useful resources.

 This month is teenDVmonth, and our advocates are always here if you or your teen have questions.
-Give us a call at 1-800-799-7233 or chat online, Monday through Friday from 9am-7pm CST.
+Give us a call at 1-800-799-7233 or chat online from 7 a.m. to 2 a.m.
+CST.